 Get Treatment for Alcohol Addiction at Gratitude Lodge

 Begin your recovery from alcohol addiction with our supervised medial detoxification program.
 Here, you can take advantage of medications to streamline the alcohol withdrawal process.
 You will also benefit from continuous emotional and clinical care throughout detox.
-After a week or so, having addressed the issue of alcohol dependence, you can move into ongoing inpatient treatment.
+After a week or so, you can move into ongoing inpatient treatment.

 All Gratitude Lodge addiction treatment programs blend science-based and holistic interventions, such as: